mkwalters/ttt/README.md

 **Support**
  Please email me at `mitchellkellywalters@gmail.com` if you ever any questions, concerns or feature requests.
 I would be happy to help you get up and running.

+ **Pending features**
+- Storing games in a database
+- Using websockets in the lobby.
+This would allow us to only move users into the game screen only when everyone is ready.
+- Making the game feel more stateless.
+Players should ideally be able to join, play, leave, join, play.